Soralsei/rr100-rhoban/doc/documentation.md

 > [!NOTE]
 > The notation ubuntu:18.04, follows the name:tag standard for naming Docker images which you will also see in this project's Dockerfile

 Another common set of instructions is the `ADD`/`COPY` instructions.
-These instruction are very similar in that they both copy files into a container but `ADD` has additional functionnality. `ADD` can automatically extract standard compression formats into a container and can also be used to fetch resources from a URL.
+These instruction are very similar in that they both copy files into a container but `ADD` has additional functionality. `ADD` can automatically extract standard compression formats into a container and can also be used to fetch resources from a URL.
 > [!TIP]
 > You'll mostly want to use `COPY` for copying files from one stage to another in a multi-stage build or if you need files from your build context (your host project files) inside of your containers. `ADD` is best for when you need to download a remote artifact as part of your build and should be used instead of manually fetching files with `wget` or `curl` and `tar`.
 See the [Best practices for Dockerfile instructions](https://docs.docker.com/develop/develop-images/instructions/#add-or-copy) for more details